broccolijs/broccolijs.github.io/src/content/tutorials/plugin/index.md

 Your plugin must write files to this path, and Broccoli will use this directory as an `inputPath` to the next plugin.
 This directory is emptied by Broccoli before each build, unless the `persistentOutput` option is true.

 `this.cachePath`: The path on disk to an auxiliary cache directory.
-Use this to store files that you want preserved between builds.
-This directory will only be deleted when Broccoli exits.
+Use this to store files that you want preserved between builds but do not end up in your outputPath.
+This path is only set when the `needsCache` option is true, and the directory will only be deleted when the Broccoli process exits.

-All paths stay the same between builds.
+All paths stay the same between rebuilds.

 # Example plugin